-In the Assyrian language, Shaga signifies "a feast."
-The nature of this feast is explained by Diodorus Siculus.
-He says: "Our Gala or Solar days begin with fasting as a prelude to another form of sensual enjoyment."
-A detailed description of one of them conveys only a proximate idea of them.
-The most disgraceful of the Babylonian customs is the following: "Every native woman is obliged once in her life to sit in the temple of Venus and have intercourse with a stranger.
-And many, disdaining to mix with the rest, being proud on account of their wealth, come in covered carriages, and take up their station at the temple with a numerous train of servants attending them.
-But the far greater do thus: Many sit down in the temple of Venus wearing a crown of cord around their heads; some are continually coming in, others are going out; passages marked out in a straight line lead in every direction through the women, along which strangers pass and make their choice.
+Venus wearing a crown of cord around their heads; some are continually coming in, others are going out; passages marked out in a straight line lead in every direction through the women, along which strangers pass and make their choice.
 When a woman has once seated herself, she must not return home until some stranger has thrown a piece of silver into her lap, and lain with her outside of the temple.
-He who throws the silver must say thus: 'I beseech the Goddess Mylitta to favour thee,' Mylitta being the Assyrian name for Venus.
+He who throws the silver must say thus: 'I beseech the Goddess Mylitta to favor thee,' Mylitta being the Assyrian name for Venus.
 The silver may be ever so small, for she will not reject it, inasmuch as it is unlawful for her to do so, for such silver is accounted sacred.
-The woman follows the first man that throws. and refuses none.
+The woman follows the first man that throws, and refuses none.
 When she has had intercourse, and has absolved herself from her goddess, she returns home.
 Those that are endowed with beauty and symmetry of shape are soon set free, but the deformed are detained a long time from inability to satisfy the law: some wait for the space of three or four years."